exbuddha/pond/README.md

     In addition to the extension resource mentioned above, three other resources are used by the runner but they are not all required.
 The two required resources are called `run_/parse_opts` and `run_/mkdir_out`.
 The optional resource is called `run_/prep`.
 As a minimum requirement, after these resources are evaluated successfully, the runner expects functions `run_` and `return_` to be declared or exits with code 2.

-    Two special resources are used by the extension mechanism and are both essential parts of the runner.
+    Two special resources are used by the reservation mechanism and are both essential parts of the runner.
 These resources are named `run_/reserve` and `run_/preset`.
+They are required only when name reservation is used.

   - `recall_` and `resource_` functions: